 We really appreciate the versatility of the Puddle-Dry suits.
 They work really well for wet shoulder season play (carrying piles of damp leaves to make a fort), and just as easily fit over insulating layers for sledding and rolling around in the snow.
 The only thing we wish that had was a strap at the bottom of the leg to keep cuffs in place over boots.

-Jan and Jul Waterproof Gear Review: Puddle-Dry Waterproof Jackets and Pants
+Waterproof Jackets and Pants

 For older kids (up to size 10Y) or littles who don’t like one-piece suits, Jan and Jul also offers separate jackets and pants in their Puddle-Dry lineup.
-With fully taped seams and the same high-quality waterproofing that Jan and Jul is known for, the jacket and pants are an excellent choice for kids who play hard in wet weather.
+With fully taped seams and the same high-quality waterproofing that Jan & Jul is known for, the jacket and pants are an excellent choice for kids who play hard in wet weather.

 We’ve had these out in significant wind and sideways rain, and had no complaints!
 We especially appreciate how durable the pants are, as our kids tend to get down on their knees and slide themselves along big logs during winter beach play.

-Jan and Jul Waterproof Gear Review: Toasty-Dry Waterproof Mittens and Waterproof Gloves
+Waterproof Mittens and Gloves

 That said, they are warm and waterproof without being bulky, go on easily and have a nice, long cuff to keep that slush, rain and mud out for less extreme adventures.
 And the lining dries out really well if you place them on a boot dryer after you get home.